4. Pedigree Analysis and Population Genetics

 pedecg(). - Check generation timing with

-pedgenint(). - Quantify diversity loss with
+pedgenint(). - Quantify static diversity with

 Ne. - Monitor